≡ Menu

 Ford’s restricted cash is negligible and is not shown in the chart above.

-Accordingly, the amount of Ford’s cash and cash equivalents is slightly above that of marketable securities in most quarters.
+Accordingly, the amount of Ford’s cash and cash equivalents is slightly above marketable securities in most quarters.

 On the other hand, Ford’s marketable securities have remained roughly the same in the periods shown.

-As of 2Q 2023, Ford’s marketable securities topped only $16.4 billion, one of the record lows ever reported.
+As of 2Q 2024, Ford’s marketable securities topped $14.6 billion, one of the record lows ever reported.

 Back To Table Of Contents